Gareth Armstrong: Plays

 Armstrong is noted for his own one-man show Shylock, in which Shakespeare's principal Jewish character is seen from the viewpoint of Tubal, Shakespeare's only other male Jewish character and Shylock's only friend in the original play.
 Armstrong began performing the play in 1998 and was still staging it in 2024, when the play was characterised as "a metatheatrical exploration of Shakespeare's Merchant of Venice [...] a compelling meditation on Shylock, tracing both the plot and performance history of Shakespeare's Merchant and the dark details of Jewish persecution in Europe from the twelfth century".
 Armstrong has toured the play in over fifty countries and across the United States.
 The play has won awards in New Zealand, Canada, Spain and Germany and been translated into Catalan, Spanish, Italian, French and Russian as well being performed on Dutch television and Romanian radio.

-In 2015, Armstrong wrote a five-handed comedy called Fondly Remembered which premiered in London, and was subsequently published by French's Acting Editions.
+In 2015, Armstrong wrote a five-handed comedy called Fondly Remembered which premiered in London, and was subsequently published by French's Acting Editions.The play was revived at Chiswick's Tabard Theatre in 2024 and is regularly performed by community theatre groups in the UK and overseas.

 Armstrong's play A Critical Stage, about the theatre critic James Agate, received its premier in June 2023 at London's Tabard Theatre.

+In February 2026 Armstrong's play 'Round About Hogarth' received its premier performance in London.
+It is a duologue between the great eighteenth century artist, William Hogarth, and that century's most famous actor, David Garrick.
+The roles were respectively played by Terence Frisch and Miles Richardson.

 Directing

 As a director he was a founder of The Made in Wales Stage Company, an artistic director of Cardiff's Sherman Theatre and an Associate Artist at the Salisbury Playhouse.
 As a freelance he has directed all over the UK, as well as in Europe, and the United States.
 He has more recently specialised in directing solo shows, which include My Darling Clemmie by Hugh Whitemore and performed by Rohan McCullough, Sherlock Holmes- The Last Act by David Stuart Davies, performed by Roger Llewellyn, and Shakespeare's The Rape of Lucrece performed by Gerard Logan which won the Edinburgh Fringe Stage Award for Best Solo performance in 2012.
 He and Logan also collaborated on Armstrong's dramatisation of Oscar Wilde's De Profundis in the play called Wilde Without the Boy.
-His most recent production of Hugh Whitemore's play Sand in the Sandwiches stars Edward Fox as the poet John Betjeman and is programmed to tour the UK and play at London's Haymarket Theatre.
+Armstrong and Logan have also collaborated on three evenings of ghost stories which regularly tour the UK.
+Armstrong's production of Hugh Whitemore's play Sand in the Sandwiches starring Edward Fox as the poet John Betjeman toured the UK and played at London's Haymarket Theatre.